What is Dupuytren contracture?

 Dupuytren contracture is a relatively common disorder that occurs with advancing age.
-About 5–15% of Caucasian males over the age of 50 are affected .
-There is a higher incidence in younger men than in women, but there are no significant differences in either sex by the ninth decade of life.
+About 5–15% of Caucasian men over the age of 50 years are affected .
+There is a higher incidence of Dupuytren contracture in younger men than in women, but there is no significant difference in incidence between the sexes by the ninth decade of life.
 It is rare in Asians and African Americans.

 The exact cause of Dupuytren contracture is unknown.
 It is associated with the following factors :

 - Manual labour

 - Palmar fasciitis